LouisFelixBRODEUR/Schrodinger/README.md

 # Schrodinger
+This Python code is in support of the GPH-3004 Quantum Mechanics class for Engineers.

+Daniel Côté dccote@cervo.ulaval.ca

 ## Getting started

- A set of classes to solve the Schrodinger equation for various potentials.
+ A set of classes to solve the Schrödinger equation for various potentials.

  Use `pip install -r requirements.txt` to install the required packages.